Thomasina Winslow: Music teaching

 "Teenagers have a lot to express, especially children-at-risk.
 But they haven't always been directed as to how to do that.
 We try to help them."
 Funding for this program was a Youth Advancement Through Music and Art (YATMA) grant.
 In addition to the Expressive Arts award, she has won numerous other grants, including a New York State Education Department grant.

 Solo tours

 Winter 2007 to Spring 2008 tour

 Winslow made a short Upstate New York solo tour during December 2007 and early 2008.
 She had her first headlining show at Caffe Lena in Saratoga Springs, in addition to featured guest spots on WRPI in Troy, New York and WAMC in Albany, New York, as well as gigs at the Java Jazz Cafe on January 3, 2008, in Delmar, New York.

 In March 2007, she was featured in Caffe Lena's "3rd Annual Blues Fest" alongside Mark Tolstrup and Beaucoup Blue.
 In May 2008, Winslow returned to Java Jazz for a second show.

 Summer 2008

-In the Summer of 2008, Winslow played gigs further out in Upstate New York, including three gigs each at Colonie Center and the Barnsider BBQ Restaurant in Lake George.
+In mid-2008, Winslow played gigs further out in Upstate New York, including three gigs each at Colonie Center and the Barnsider BBQ Restaurant in Lake George.